zaidoon1/rust-rocksdb/README.md

 ## Contributing

-Feedback and pull requests welcome!
+Feedback and pull requests are welcome!
 If a particular feature of RocksDB is important to you, please let me know by opening an issue, and I'll prioritize it.